 Add to these factors your unique business requirements: some data might need to be processed immediately, and some transactions might have higher volumes of data with separate priority requirements.

-To learn more about setting concurrency and the resulting throughput considerations, including establishing shared concurrency for multiple connections to the same endpoint, see Assign concurrency levels to data transfer.
+To learn more about setting concurrency and the resulting throughput considerations, including establishing shared concurrency for multiple connections to the same endpoint, see the following Help Center articles:

 When Debug mode is on, all data going in and out of that connection are recorded in the debug logs.
 A lot of extra information is captured for you, in order to provide the most meaningful history and troubleshooting information.
 This file is written and then saved to the cloud.